 Cyber Security: What is it?
+Why does it matter?

 To this day, the total global annual damage to businesses as a result of cyber crime is approximately $1.5 billion U.S. dollars.